-Note: the skeleton project creates both a normal SyncSource and a MergeableSyncSource; in this chapter we will only consider the latter.
+Note: the skeleton project creates both a normal SyncSource and a mergeable SyncSource; in this section we will only consider the latter.

 2.4.1.
 MyMergeableSyncSource type

 The SyncSource type is the primary component of the connector.
 The source code created by the artifact is very simple and it only writes some logging info so that we can trace its execution.
 However in a real case this is where the code necessary to integrate an external data source will go.